PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Experiments and Results

-PR is challenging but also meaningful for evaluating phrase embeddings because the embedding of the query is compared against that of all phrase candidates (extracted by tokenizers from the document), which can be syntactically-incorrect phrases, meaningless phrases or rare phrases.
-This out-of-distribution challenge appears much less frequently in PS or WiC \cite{pilehvar-camacho-collados-2019-wic}, \ie non-retrieval benchmarks.
-Here, we test harnessing SotA phrase embeddings to solve PR using the \textbf{ranking approach}, \ie first extract all phrase candidates and then rank them descendingly based on their cosine similarity with the query's embedding.
+Ranking is a challenging and meaningful phrase-embedding test because the embedding of the query is compared against that of all phrase candidates (extracted by tokenizing the document), which can include syntactically-incorrect phrases, meaningless phrases or rare phrases.
+Such out-of-distribution challenge appears less often in PS or WiC, \ie a binary classification setting.

 \subsec{Experiment} As described in \cref{sec:phrase_retrieval}, the PR train/dev/test splits are 20,147/3K/5K examples and we only use the 5K-example test set to test the models in this ranking experiment (no training).
-To construct a list of candidate phrases, we split each PR document into multiple sentences (using NLTK sentence splitter) and tokenize each sentence into tokens (using NLTK tokenizer) and build an exhaustive list of $n$-grams (here, $n \in \{2,3\}$ only for computational tractability).
-For every example, we add the groundtruth phrase (which can be longer than 3 words) to the list of candidates (as we are only interested in testing phrase embeddings, not the phrase extractor).
+We follow \cite{lee-etal-2017-end} for span enumeration to construct a list of candidate phrases, we split each PR document into multiple sentences (using NLTK sentence splitter) and tokenize each sentence into tokens (using NLTK tokenizer) and build an exhaustive list of $n$-grams (here, $n \in \{2,3\}$ only for computational tractability).
+For every example, we add the groundtruth phrase (which can be longer than 3 words) to the list of candidates (since we are only interested in testing phrase embeddings, not the phrase extractor).

-\subsec{Results} We report top-1/3/5 accuracy and MRR@5 on the PR-pass test set in \cref{table:pr_pass_results}a.
-First, for most SotA embeddings, incorporating context sentence into the phrase embeddings hurts the accuracy rather than helps \emph{except for BERT} embeddings.
-That is, interestingly, for all BERT embeddings (base and large), the accuracy increases substantially (\increasenoparent{17.64} and \increasenoparent{19.04}; \cref{table:pr_pass_results}a) when the one-sentence context is the input.
-For some unknown reason, most models that started from BERT but were later finetuned lost the capability to leverage the context information, \eg, PhraseBERT, DensePhrase, and SpanBERT in \cref{table:pr_pass_results}a.
+\subsec{Results} We report top-$k$ accuracy (for $k$ = 1, 3, 5) and top-5 Mean Reciprocal Rank (MRR@5) on the PR-pass test set in \cref{table:pr_pass_results}a.
+First, for most SotA embeddings, incorporating context sentence \emph{hurts} the accuracy (\emph{except for BERT} embeddings).
+That is, interestingly, for all BERT embeddings (base and large), the accuracy increases substantially (\increasenoparent{17.64} and \increasenoparent{19.04}; \cref{table:pr_pass_results}) when the one-sentence context is the input.
+In contrast, most models that started from BERT but were later finetuned lost the capability to leverage the context information (\eg, PhraseBERT, DensePhrase, and SpanBERT in \cref{table:pr_pass_results}).